DishonMmanyi/Booker/README.md

 # Booker
-🏡 Booker: Your Gateway to Unforgettable Stays Discover the world's hidden gems with Booker!
-Browse unique lodges, cozy cabins, and stylish retreats.
-Seamlessly book your next adventure and make memories that last a lifetime.
-Easy booking, endless possibilities.
-Your perfect stay is just a click away! ✨ #Travel #Explore #BookerApp 🌍
+🏡 Booker: a user-friendly and intuitive lodging booking application that connects travelers with unique lodges, cozy cabins, and stylish retreats.
+Discover exceptional stays and create unforgettable memories with Booker.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).